StarRocks/starrocks/docs/table_design/Data_distribution.md

   - Method 2: manually set the number of buckets

-    StarRocks 2.4 and later versions support using multiple threads to scan a tablet in parallel during a query, thereby reducing the dependency of scanning performance on the tablet count.
+     Since v2.4.0, StarRocks support using multiple threads to scan a tablet in parallel during a query, thereby reducing the dependency of scanning performance on the tablet count.
 We recommend that each tablet contain about 10 GB of raw data.
 If you intend to manually set the number of buckets, you can estimate the amount of data in each partition of a table and then decide the number of tablets.

      To enable parallel scanning on tablets, make sure the `enable_tablet_internal_parallel` parameter is set to `TRUE` globally for the entire system (`SET GLOBAL enable_tablet_internal_parallel = true;`).

     ```SQL
     CREATE TABLE site_access (